Trading Like A Sniper – What It Really Means

 There seems to be this confusion trading like a sniper means you only trade a few times a week, perhaps even a handful a month.
 This is furthered by the idea of only trading on higher time frames, such as the daily and 4hr charts.
 But this is highly inaccurate of what it means to trade like a sniper.

-Now, before we get into the subject and how it has nothing to do with time frames, I’d like to share a few interesting facts about snipers.
+Now, before we get into the subject of foreign exchange trading frequency and how it has nothing to do with time frames, I’d like to share a few interesting facts about snipers.

 Most snipers going through training will fire 1000’s of rounds.
 This is referred to as their ‘rounds down range‘ training.
 General estimates are about 1800-2000 rounds over a 35 day period.
 If you do the math, that’s about 50+ shots per day every day for 35 days straight.